workplace wellness trends their benefits featured image

 This is why many companies are now encouraging employees to take better care of their health holistically—meaning physically, mentally, and emotionally.

 Managing employees’ stress levels has never been more important.
-To help people incorporate more self-care into their work days, taking regular breaks during the day–such as eating lunch while undistracted, going outside for fresh air, or making time for exercise–and taking enough PTO throughout the year, are now big priorities.
+To help people incorporate more self care into their work days, taking regular breaks during the day–such as eating lunch while undistracted, going outside for fresh air, or doing desk stretches–and taking enough PTO throughout the year, are now big priorities.

-As an employee or employer, you can help to promote self-care in the workplace by prioritizing balance.
-This may mean slightly different things to different people, but it may include turning off your work phone and email once you're home from work, building time for play and hobbies into your weekly routine, and making a point to disconnect and take some extended time off now and then.
+As an employee or employer, you can help to promote self care in the workplace by prioritizing balance.
+This may mean slightly different things to different people, but it may include turning off your work phone and email once you're home from work, building time for play and hobbies into your weekly routine, and making a point to disconnect and take some extended time off perhaps via a vacation.

 2.)
 Support for Mental Health Concerns